ernestbuffington/Kingpin-Life-of-Crime-Multi-Mod/README.md

 4. Added F6 for MOTD, this was done by TheGhost.
 5. Added an Awesome Bot Menu, this was done by Hypo_v8 and the binds were done by TheGhost and Hypo_v8.
 6. Gave the Bots some outstanding node handling, this was done by Hypo_v8 and TheGhost.
-7. Added Botmatch mod, this mod was done by Hypo_v8.
+7. Added Botmatch v0.39 mod, this mod was done by Hypo_v8.
 TheGhost added auto crouch and jump debug setup to it.
 8. New Death Pan, this was done by Hypo_v8
 9. Added version checking, this was done by TheGhost.
 10. Added auto Pak config for people who join the server.
 11. Added seperate Lan Config.
-12.
+12. Added Blood Moeny v1.0 Mod

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.